GeyserMC/GeyserOptionalPack/developer_documentation.md

 }
 ```

 This uses the `#is_creative_mode` binding, and applies it to the crafting panel.
-Note that we insert this modification
+Note that we insert this modification into the bindings array
-instead of directly modifying the UI - this allows the GeyserOptionalPack to stay compatible with other resource packs that modify the UI.
+instead of directly modifying the UI - this allows the GeyserOptionalPack to stay compatible with other resource packs that modify this screen.